BrianMitchL/brianm.me/about.md

 * _Counselor and Technology Support_ (Summer 2016), Concordia Language Villages - Skovsøen, Bemidji, MN.\\
 Presented the camp to family and friends of campers through photos and daily blog posts.
 Managed the retail store and acted as a counselor for campers aged 7-18.
 * _CarlHacks 2016_ (April 8-10 2016), Carleton College, Northfield, MN.\\
 36 hour hackathon where I worked with [Zach Litzinger](http://www.litzin.gr) to start an iOS application in Swift.
-For more info, see [here](http://devpost.com/software/bpm).
+For more info, see our [devpost page](http://devpost.com/software/bpm).
 * _Intern - IT_ (Summer 2015, internship), C.H.
 Robinson, Eden Prairie, MN.\\
 Developed an interactive lobby display illustrating active customer shipments on an animated world map, implemented with web technologies for touch­driven hardware as part of working on the Client Technology Strategy and Enterprise Data Warehouse teams.
 Some technologies used were JavaScript, jQuery, Microsoft Maps, and d3.js.
 * _[MICS 2015](http://www.micsymposium.org/mics2015/) Robotics and Programming Competitions_ (April 10-11, 2015), ​Grand Forks, ND.\\